An Un-typical Small Town

 Located just outside Grants on the Navajo Reservation is the exquisite experience that is the Crownpoint Rug Auction – it’s definitely one of the most unique things to do in the Grants, NM area.

 The auction takes place once a month at the Crownpoint Elementary School.
 Weavers from all over the Navajo Nation bring in their expertly crafted handmade traditional rugs.
 Rugs sell from less than $50 to thousands of dollars.
 This is truly an event well worth the time and a great way to learn more about and support local Indigenous communities.

 El Malpais National Monument

+Arizona is home to many incredible national monuments, and the unique landscapes around Grants are some of the most extraordinary I’ve seen in my life.
 Just south of Grants, you will find El Malpais National Monument.
-This area is home to many incredible national monuments, and the unique landscapes around Grants are some of the most unique landscapes I’ve seen in my life.
 The area is full of many trees, yet it has the wild rock formations of a desert.
 If you aren’t scared of tight spaces, be sure to explore some of the caves in the area.
 I was blown away by how many opportunities there are for caving here.
 You would need at least a week to explore them all.
 Above the ground, my favorite natural feature is La Ventana Arch.
 This sandstone feature is the second largest natural arch in New Mexico.
 Only a short walk from the main road, this incredible arch is much larger than photos could possibly convey.

 In the same area as El Malpais, you will find the Wild Spirit Wolf Sanctuary.
 Whether you’ve never seen a wolf before or are a wildlife expert, this is a wonderful place to be.
 The sanctuary is home to a wide variety of rescued wolves, foxes, and more.
 The experienced volunteers here will take you on a tour of the sanctuary, giving you an informed look at the beautiful animals up-close.
-I never thought that I would have the opportunity to look a wolf in the eyes, but this sanctuary made it a reality, and it should definitely be on your list of things to do in Grants, NM.
+I never thought that I would have the opportunity to look a wolf in the eyes, but this sanctuary made it a reality.
+Put this wildlife experience at the top of your list of things to do in Grants, NM.

 Land of Fire and Ice

 Not too far from the wolf sanctuary, you can find something that you would never expect to find in the southwest: a large ice cave.
-The cave is a 10-15 minute hike from the parking lot, and it feels otherworldly.
-As you walk down the stairs into the cave, you will begin to feel the temperature dropping, which is very refreshing after spending a day in the hot sun.
+The otherworldly cave is a 10-15 minute hike from the parking lot.
+As you walk down the stairs into the cave, you will begin to feel the temperature dropping, which is very refreshing after spending a day in the hot desert sun.
 The cave looks beautiful, and it has a green tint in areas due to arctic algae.
 It’s truly unlike anything else on the planet.

 Just a short hike from the ice cave, you will also find the Bandera Volcano.
 This volcano erupted nearly 10,000 years ago and left an 800-foot-deep crater in the earth.
 The trail allows visitors to hike to the rim of the crater and admire this enormous opening in the earth.
 Where else can you experience a volcano and ice cave coexisting within such close proximity to each other?

 The Land Of Enchantment

-Though these are the main things to do in Grants, NM that caught my attention, I also was able to more briefly experience several other areas nearby, such as Acoma Pueblo, El Morro National Monument, and Mount Taylor.
-I would love to return to explore more of the area surrounding Grants, but for now, the journey is up to you.
+Though these are the main things to do in Grants, NM, other areas nearby, such as Acoma Pueblo, El Morro National Monument, and Mount Taylor, are also worth exploring.
+I would love to return to discover more of the area surrounding Grants, but for now, the journey is up to you.